January 8, 2026

 Investing in gold can be a great way to hedge against inflation and add diversity to your investment portfolio.
 To get started, determine what kind gold investment you’d like to make, whether it be gold bullion, jewelry, coins, ETFs, mutual funds, or a gold IRA.

-After you consider the pros and cons of each, watch out for some pitfalls—such as buying too much or too little, or paying too much above the stock price of gold.
+After you consider the pros and cons of each, watch out for some pitfalls—such as buying too much or too little, or paying too much above the spot price of gold.
 Then, before making your actual investment, research the company you’re working with or the dealer you’re purchasing from, so your long-term gold investment can be worthwhile.

-Danielle is a tech and finance writer with experience in personal finance, cryptocurrency and numerous SaaS companies.
-Her bylines can be found on MoneyTips, CoinMarketCap, GraniteShares and Top10.com.
-An avid traveler and former ESL teacher, Danielle's writing blends a wealth of technical and financial knowledge with simple and straightforward explanations for everyday readers.
+Danielle Greving is a tech and finance writer at BestMoney.com, specializing in personal loans and mortgages.
+Her work has appeared in MoneyTips, CoinMarketCap and GraniteShares.
+An avid traveler and former ESL teacher, Danielle blends technical and financial knowledge into accessible insights for everyday readers.